prashantgpt91/prashantgpt91.github.io/_posts/2017-04-09-soundcloud-update.md

 <sub><sup><sub><sup>**An excerpt from this [song](https://goo.gl/YVHc3W)**</sup></sub></sup></sub>

 The sensational romantic song from Bollywood Movie *Kuch Kuch Hota hai* was not an easy one to try.
-Although this song was originally sung by Udit Narayan, but I eventually got inspiration from [this performance of arijit singh](https://www.youtube.com/watch?v=GHkcGNCfjns).
-A special memory related to this song -  I usually record on my laptop multiple times for a particular song and probably it gets better after each recording (P.S - as far as it seems to me :P)
+Although this song was originally sung by Udit Narayan, but I eventually got inspiration from [this performance](https://www.youtube.com/watch?v=GHkcGNCfjns).
+A special memory related to this song -  I usually record on my laptop multiple times for a particular song and probably it gets better after each recording (LOL - as far as it seems to me).
 But surprisingly the version uploaded on soundcloud for this song was my first attempt to this song.
+And all subsequent recordings were bad than this.